 Most white tea bags that you might come across have been bleached with chlorine.
 Chlorine not only poses serious health risks, but it is also problematic for the environment.
 I try to choose tea bags that are either completely unbleached or are bleached in an alternative manner.

 Some specialty tea bags are made from paper or material that has been oxygen bleached.
-This is a process that uses soda ash and hydrogen peroxide to cleanly whiten a material as opposed to chlorine that leaves behind a chemical residue.
+This is a process that uses soda ash and hydrogen peroxide to cleanly whiten a material as opposed to chlorine which leaves behind a chemical residue.

 Chlorinated tea bags commonly contain chemicals such as dioxin and epichlorohydrin – both of which can put you at increased risk for adverse effects.
 [4]

-Teabags have become such a matter of convenience, but the best way to make sure that you don’t get anything unwanted in your cup is to use loose leaf tea.
-Brewing loose leaf tea is easier than you think.
+Teabags have become such a matter of convenience, but the best way to make sure that you don’t get anything unwanted in your cup is to use loose-leaf tea.
+Brewing loose-leaf tea is easier than you think.
 Below is how to do it.

 The Easiest Way To Brew Loose Leaf Tea